valerio-vaccaro/XPubKaleidoscope/README.md

 - 🌐 Support for both mainnet and testnet
 - 💻 Simple command-line interface with colored output
 - 🔌 Support for single-signature and multi-signature formats
+- 🔍 Key fingerprint verification across conversions

+### 🔍 About Fingerprints
+The fingerprint is a 4-byte identifier calculated from the public key using RIPEMD160(SHA256(pubkey)).
+It remains constant across different format conversions of the same key, helping to verify that the conversion was successful.
+The fingerprint is displayed in hexadecimal format (e.g., A1B2C3D4).

 ## 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.